 AuralBook for AMEB

-The aural training app that actually listens to a student’s singing and critiques them according to their pitch and rhythm, all displayed on the original sheet music to help the student understand the detailed explanation.
+This ear training app listens as students sing notes and provides them with critique according to their pitch and rhythm, all displayed on the original sheet music to help the student understand the detailed explanation.
 This is basically an artificial intelligence music teacher.

-The voices and sounds are a little clunky but this is a huge improvement on anything else.
+The overall sound quality is a little clunky, but this is a huge improvement on anything else.
 It’s already set up with all the requirements for ABRSM and AMEB exam systems, grade-by-grade.
-This is an absolute must-have for exam teachers around the world.
+This is a great app, and an absolute must-have for exam teachers around the world.

-You can use Ear Master on your PC, Mac, iPad, and it is also available as an Android app.
+You can use Ear Master ear training software on your PC, Mac, iPad, and it is also available as an Android app.
 Ear Master is a fantastic educational app to use with your students.
-It allows you to keep ongoing statistics, so you can monitor your progress.
 Certainly worth a look!

-This app also includes musical calculators, great for helping your students get their heads around intervals, chords and other musical concepts.
+This app also includes musical calculators, great for helping your students get their heads around identifying intervals, how to identify chords, and other musical concepts.
 For more information, please click here.

-With its friendly graphics and game-like feel, Easy Music is a great option for engaging your young students with music theory.
+With its friendly graphics and ear training games, Easy Music is the perfect ear trainer for engaging your young students with music theory.
 Whether its recognising notes, chords pitch or rhythm, Easy Music will help your beginner students become confident listeners as they identify melodies with a nature-inspired game environment.

 goodEar actually has four different ear training apps you can use, so your students will never get bored.